Get Help from Bob Vila

 Pour 1 gallon of water into the pot and set it to boil on the stove.
 While you’re waiting for the water to boil, put on your rubber gloves and combine the liquid detergent, all-purpose cleaner, OxiClean, and fabric softener (if you opt to use it) in a large bowl.

 Next, pull out your carpet cleaning machine.
 (There are many models on the market, but if you’re not interested in investing in one, check with your local home improvement store to see if they rent out machines.)
-Transfer the solution to your carpet cleaner, following the instructions for the appliance.
-Keep in mind that the cleaning solution you’ve made already contains a fair amount of water, so you can use it at full strength in the carpet cleaner.
+Transfer the homemade carpet cleaner to your appliance, following the instructions for the appliance.
+Keep in mind that the cleaning solution you’ve made already contains a fair amount of water, so you can use it at full strength in the machine.